 - On line display of individual/all counter pulse height distributions

-- Turn-key system includes counters, associated electronics, cabling, notebook PC, UPS battery backup and all software
+- Turn-key system includes counters, associated electronics, cabling, laptop, UPS battery backup and all software

 - Specified in NATO operational manual for military alliance research